launchdarkly/api-client-ruby/docs/EnvironmentsApi.md

 api_instance = LaunchDarklyApi::EnvironmentsApi.new

-project_key = "project_key_example" # String | The project key, used to tie the flags together under one project so they can be managed together.
+project_key = 'project_key_example' # String | The project key, used to tie the flags together under one project so they can be managed together.

 environment_body = LaunchDarklyApi::EnvironmentPost.new # EnvironmentPost | New environment.